misael-diaz/JTriangles/README.md

 ## Archive

-To package the application into a standalone Java application you need to archive it.
+To package the application into a standalone Java application you will need to archive it.

-To create a Java Archive (JAR) issue the following command:
+To create the Java Archive (JAR) issue the following command:

 ```sh
 jar --create --file JTriangle.jar --main-class com.midiaz.JTriangle -C bin com